ChefsSlaad/foundry_swag_docker/README.md

 # foundry_swag_docker

+version 0.03 - Angel

 This is a how-to on running foundry-vtt in a docker container and securing the connection using nginx and letsencrypt.
 If that does not mean anything to you, this is basically a how to on running a reasonably secure version of foundry.
 It is:
-**containered** - even if someone is able to hijack your foundry system through a vulnerability or by guessing your password, they cannot go any further. they're basically stuck in your container.
+- **containered** - even if someone is able to hijack your foundry system through a vulnerability or by guessing your password, they cannot go any further. they're basically stuck in your container.
 It also has all sorts of portability and scalability advantages that do not really matter for your single home server.
-**encrypted** - the connection between your player's PC and your server is encrypted, which means that other users cannot easily steal your password or hijack your connection.
+- **encrypted** - the connection between your player's PC and your server is encrypted, which means that other users cannot easily steal your password or hijack your connection.
-**not idiot proof** - you may notice I use some carefull language.
+- **not idiot proof** - you may notice I use some carefull language.
 That is because, while I know this will make you more secure than doing nothing, there is no such thing as an unhackable system.
 So, please **choose a strong password** and **update your system**.
 Also, dont go arround daring other people to hack you.
 That's just stupid.

-version 0.02 - Aboleth

 # Disclaimer
 * this guide is written by me, based on my own experience self-hosting foundryVTT.
 There are bound to be mistakes in this guide.
 Please contact me if I missed anything or if you feel this guide could be improved.
 Or, you know, make a pull request. this is github after all
 * Im assuming you have a passing familiarity with linux, the terminal and a rudimentary understanding of containers.
 I may forego or adjust this assumption in the future, but right now it is what it is.
-* I'm assuming you own a licence key for foundry-vtt
+* I'm assuming you own a licence key for [foundry-vtt](https://foundryvtt.com/)
 * I'm assuming you have a static IPv4 adress. find out what your IP is easily using www.whatsmyip.org

 # Overview